To receive additional information about this program and speak with a member of our team, complete the form.

 Full time Part time BS to MS Duration: 3-4 Semesters

-The CS Master’s in Science curriculum requires that students take between 30 and 34 credits.
+The Computer Science Master of Science curriculum requires that students take between 30 and 34 credits.
 In addition to 12 credits in core courses, students may take electives grouped into one of the following areas: 1) Human-Computer Interaction, Visualization, Robotics and AI; 2) Foundations; 3) Systems and Networks; or 4) Information Management and Analysis.
-An optional master’s thesis may count toward up to 6 credit hours.
+An optional master’s thesis may count toward up to six credit hours.

 For more information on the curriculum including course listings and degree pathways, visit the Graduate Catalog.